 God is not the author of confusion

 There is a false teaching floating around that God first created Adam as both male and female.
-Many people “parrot” and repeat this teaching because they do not know the Word of God and think it sounds very intellectual.
+Many people “parrot” and repeat this teaching because they do not know the God’s words and think it sounds very intellectual.

 Consider that since Adam was created in God’s image (Gen 1:27), then if Adam was a mixture of male/female it would mean that God was both male and female.

-Jesus was the fulness of God (Col 1:19) and the second Adam (1 Cor 15:47).
+Jesus was the fullness of the Godhead bodily (Col 1:19) and the second Adam (1 Cor 15:47).
 Does this mean that Jesus was both male and female too?

 According to God’s own law (Deut 22:5), if Adam were a confusion of male and female he would be an abomination.